Chapter Thirty-Five: In the Ashes of the Midnight Sun

 It didn't take nearly as long she's anticipated and before either of them knew it, she was preparing to strike the match.
 "Wait."
 Draco turned and walked off the pier.
-A dumbfounded Hermione stared after him in the darkness for several minutes before he returned…with the gold box.
+A dumbfounded Hermione stared after him in the darkness for several minutes before he returned with a bottle of Firewhisky…and the gold box.

 "I don't think you can burn that."

 "Of course not," he turned the box over and what seemed like a hundred letters fell into the barrel.
 She watched with wide eyes as he shook it—to make sure that it was completely empty—and set it down on the pier.
+He poured the rest of the bottle on everything in the barrel and then tossed the bottle inside as well.
 "Go on."

 "Are you sure you want to burn the letters?
 They're from your father—"